 More Information About Nepeta

 Insects, deer, and bunnies do not like to eat nepeta...I guess mint is not their thing.
 Nepeta prefers a full sun site and is tolerant of humidity, heat, dry soils, and coastal conditions.
-Hummingbirds are attracted to nepeta flowers as are bees and butterflies.
-Try combining nepeta with buddleia, chasmanthium, and ornamental grasses for a nice textural contrast.
-Just watch out for the kitty crack-heads.
-When you are ready to buy nepeta for your garden, check out our online offering of nepeta for sale.
+Nepeta flowers attract hummingbirds as well as bees and butterflies.